 This article contains affiliate links.
 If you buy any products via these links, we may earn a small commission at no cost to you.

-Tops tips to prevent your car being stolen
+9 top tips to prevent your car being stolen

 How do thieves mark cars to steal?